Portobello Road: Urbanisation

 1841 map of the Environs of London, showing the Portobello Farm on the upper left-hand side, and Porto Bello Lane.

 Portobello Road became an urban highway in the Victorian era.
 Before about 1850, it was little more than a country lane connecting Portobello Farm with Kensal Green in the north and what is today Notting Hill in the south.
 Much of it consisted of hayfields, orchards and other open land.
 The road ultimately took form piecemeal in the second half of the 19th century, nestling between the large new residential developments of Paddington and Notting Hill.
 Its shops and markets thrived on serving the wealthy inhabitants of the elegant crescents and terraces that sprang up around it, and its working-class residents found employment in the immediate vicinity as construction workers, domestic servants, coachmen, messengers, tradesmen and costermongers.
 After the Hammersmith and City Railway line was completed in 1864, and Ladbroke Grove station opened, the northern end of Portobello Road was also developed, and the last of the open fields disappeared under brick and concrete.

 Portobello Farm was sold to an order of nuns after the railways came in 1864.
 They built St Joseph's Convent for the Dominican Order - or the "Black Friars" as they were known in England.

 A range of communities inhabit Portobello.
 Its architecture is characterised by meandering roads and curving streets, in contrast to the more formally planned layout of most of the nearby area.
 Mid- to late-Victorian terrace houses and shops predominate, squeezed tightly into the available space.
 The Friends of Portobello campaign seeks to preserve the street's unique dynamic, and campaigns against branded chain stores.
 Portobello Road is also home to the Grade II* Electric Cinema, one of Britain's oldest cinemas.

+Portobello Road is often cited in urban studies as an example of "commercial gentrification", where rising property values and tourism pressure have gradually displaced traditional local vendors in favour of more profitable businesses and chain retail.